MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Tooling

 Game will support Web Workers through `.on(event, f: (data, ack))` and `.emit(event, data)` or similar messaging system.
-That leaves a possibility for server-side processing support.
+That leaves a possibility for a server-side processing support.

 ```
 webpack